konstantinengelmayer/Academic_CV/content/authors/admin/_index.md

 highlight_name: true
 ---

-My name is Konstantin Engelmayer, and I am a master's student of Physical Geography at Marburg University.
-Spending a lot of time in nature during my childhood and still today, I developed a profound appreciation for the environment—a passion that continues to inspire my academic pursuits.
-My research focuses on analyzing the impact of human activities on nature using remote sensing techniques, statistics, machine learning, and deep learning.
+My name is Konstantin Engelmayer, and I am a Master’s student of Physical Geography at Marburg University.
+As I spent a lot of time in nature, I have developed a deep appreciation for the environment and its conservation.
+This passion continuously drives and inspires not only my personal interests, but also my academic pursuits.
+Thus, I have specialized in the analysis of the impact of human activities on nature using remote sensing techniques, statistics, machine learning, and deep learning.

-I am dedicated to visualizing spatial relationships to generate knowledge on a broader scale, informing nature conservation management decisions.
-By quantifying and visualizing human impact on natural ecosystems, I aim to support efforts in environmental conservation and sustainable resource management.
-Through my work, I hope to make a meaningful contribution to preserving the natural world that has always been so important to me.
+The visualization of spatial relationships to generate broad-scale knowledge with the aim to inform nature conservation management represents one of my key points of interest and expertise.
+I thereby seek to support environmental conservation and sustainable resource management by quantifying and visualizing human impact on natural ecosystems.
+Through this type of work, I aim to make a meaningful contribution to preserving the natural world that has always been so important to me.
 {style="text-align: justify;"}